 Genealogy has been my lifeline.
 It gave me [and my family] a history that had been blurred over time with the lost of each Elder.
-It afforded me an outlet and much needed distraction through the 4 year journey with my Mom through Alzheimer’s Disease.
+It afforded me an outlet and much needed distraction during the 4 year journey with my Mom through Alzheimer’s Disease.
 So when the Ancestors called me off my 2+ year hiatus — ironically, the day after Mom’s passing on 8/5 — as always I answered.

 But this return IS different.
 It needed to be more than just blogging and tweeting about my family or community activities.
 Rather than assisting the random researcher with making the genealogy blogging/twitter “leap-o-faith”, I wanted to focus where there’s the greatest deficit online — the African-American genealogy community.

 So with the aid of my Sister-Cousin in crime, Felicia Mathis of Echoes of My Nola Past I jumped right back in the mix of things by creating the African-American Genealogy and Slave Ancestry Research Group (#AAGSAR) via Facebook.

 Is AAGSAR a “Closed Group”?
 YES.
 Meaning, you don’t allow white and/or other ethnicity folks to join?
 Correct… well sort of!:)